Wiziqid/alx-system_engineering-devops/0x00-shell_basics/README.md

 a script that prints a file name

 a script that creates symbolic link

+Create a script that copies all the HTML files from the current working directory to the parent of the working directory